 - Select Add Shortcut.

-- Now you can tap on the Water Eject Shortcut and select Begin Water Ejection to activate the feature.
+- Now you can tap on the Water Eject Shortcut.
+Select Start and then pick the intensity level to activate the feature.

 - Alternatively, you can just say: “Hey Siri, Water Eject.”